REAL Science Odyssey Biology 2 for High School

 - Understanding how to apply the scientific method – this includes having the ability to practice science by applying the scientific method to a given science issue.
-2 articles I wrote about the scientific method:

 - Being able to write a lab report – Lab reports are a very formulaic type of writing.
 Understanding how to write a lab report is a great way to introduce the formulaic nature of some types of writing.
 In college, when students take lab classes they are expected to know how to write a lab report.
 I never took or taught a college lab class where this skill was taught, but in most cases all or the majority of your grade in lab classes comes from these reports.